-The PPA is a separate line item on each GCCEA billing statement which reflects the increases/decreases
+The PCA is a separate line item on each GCCEA billing statement which reflects the increases/decreases

 in the cooperative’s cost of power purchased from our wholesale power supplier (Great River Energy).

-The fluctuation in the PPA is largely caused by changes in the cost of fuel and operations and
+The fluctuation in the PCA is largely caused by changes in the cost of fuel and operations and

 maintenance of generation facilities.
 Wholesale power rates generally change seasonally based on the

 demand for energy.
 Summer and winter costs are higher than the spring and fall seasons.
 These

 monthly changes in power cost are passed directly on to our members through the Power Cost Adjustment..